Start Menu Not Working or Won’t Open in Windows 10/11

 8. Click OK and close the Registry Editor.

-Restart your computer and verify if the Start menu opens without any issues.
+Restart your computer and see if the Start menu opens properly now.

 Solution 3: Run System File Check and DISM

-To run SFC, we need command prompt access.
-Thus, press CTRL-ALT-DEL keys to open the Task Manager again.
+Press CTRL-ALT-DEL keys to open the Task Manager again.
 Go to File, then Run New Task.
 Type CMD in the open field and check the checkbox for Create this task with administrative privileges.
-Click OK to open the command prompt with admin privileges.
+Click OK to open the command prompt with admin rights.

 Open command prompt with task manager

-In the command prompt, enter the following commands followed by Enter key after each line of command:
+Enter the following commands in the command prompt, pressing the Enter key after each line:

 sfc /scannow